-Passport application, John Judy, Kentucky, before D. Rawlings, swearing that a slave is the property of his father, Martin Judy, and he wishes to take him to his father
+Passport application, George W. Clark, Kentucky, before D. Rawlings, Adams County, swearing that Spencer is the property of John Lewis who wishes Clark to bring Spencer to him

 The series contains records pertaining to the acquiring of passports required for travel in the Mississippi Territory.
 Sworn statements of identification and purpose were required to obtain a passport which authorized travel beyond Mississippi territorial boundary lines or through Indian territory, or into Mississippi territory from surrounding areas.
 A few actual passports are included in these records, but generally the collection contains passport affidavits, applications, requests, evidence, and related correspondence.
 Many of these records relate to efforts to obtain passports for the purpose of transporting slaves from one area to another.